 Regan immediately connected with PMD Alliance’s mission—her grandmother being diagnosed with Parkinson’s in 2018—and she’s excited to be part of a team that makes her look forward to going to work every morning.
 When she’s not designing for work, she’s designing for play; aiming to one day publish her own series of children’s books.

 Kelly Merkel, MA

 Kelly has a variety of experience in business, nonprofit, and education sectors.
 Kelly spent a year volunteering as an AmeriCorps*NCCC member in the southeastern region tutoring elementary students, working at a homeless shelter, and rebuilding homes destroyed by Hurricane Katrina.
-After earning a Master’s in education from Middle Tennessee State University, Kelly joined a customer experience consulting agency as a program assistant.
+After earning a Master of Education degree from Middle Tennessee State University, Kelly joined a customer experience consulting agency as a program assistant.

 Jason Rivera, MPH

-Jason Rivera has a Masters of Public Health from the University of Arizona with 15 years of experience in managing major projects, building collaborations, and creating professional development and capacity building training.
-Jason served as the Associate Director of Prevention Services at the Southern Arizona AIDS Foundation for 5 years before joining the PMD Alliance team.
-While new to the field of Parkinson and other movement disorders, Jason is enthusiastic to apply his experience to a new area of public health.
+With a Master of Public Health from the University of Arizona, Jason Rivera spent 15 years managing major projects, building collaborations and creating professional development and capacity building training.
+He served as the Associate Director of Prevention Services at the Southern Arizona AIDS Foundation for 5 years before joining the PMD Alliance Team.

 As PMD Alliance seeks to meet the needs of the Medical Network and other areas of the ecosystem, Jason’s extensive experience with professional development has provided the necessary expertise in directing the launch of the new continuing education program for physicians and APPs (Advanced Practice Providers), as well as guiding future development and training opportunities for the organization and other parts of the ecosystem.